jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 As Charles Darwin [once said](https://www.psychologytoday.com/us/blog/science-choice/201803/what-is-loss-aversion), “Everyone feels blame more acutely than praise.”
 Put differently, avoiding the loss of $5 motivates us more than making an extra $5.
 People work harder to avoid a $20 penalty than they do to receive a $20 bonus.

-It's all part of how we get motivated to do things, and if you struggle with that then read up on [how you can get motivated](/how-to-get-motivated/).

 It’s been theorized that this behavior evolved as a survival mechanism.
 If food is scarce, missing a day’s worth of calories could end your life, but getting an extra day’s worth of calories doesn’t guarantee you’ll gain a full extra day of life.
 A bird in the hand is worth two in the bush.

 Today we no longer have to deal with such extreme trade-offs, but this doesn’t mean we don’t have our own version of loss aversion-inspired survival mechanisms.
 If you’re paid an hourly wage, losing 5 hours can mean not having enough money to pay all your bills.
 On the flip side, an extra 5 hours won’t give you more utilities or a nicer place to live.